Introduction

 - Greenhouse Effect: The capacity of atmosphere to hold heat by greenhouse effect is highly indispensable to achieve a temperature on Earth that is favorable for life.
 Human activities such as combustion of fossil fuels has increased the concentration of greenhouse gasses like CO2 responsible to the global warming and climate change.

-- Weather Systems: Weather systems originate in the atmosphere.
-The dynamics of air masses, theformation of the clouds, and the occurrence of meteorological events like hurricanes, tornadoes and thunderstorm are controlled by the atmospheric features.
+- Weather Systems: The atmosphere generates weather systems.
+Atmospheric features control the movement of air masses, the formation of clouds, and the occurrence of meteorological events such as hurricanes, tornadoes, and thunderstorms.

 - Climate Change: There is a close relationship between climate change and the composition and behavior of the atmosphere.
 Human activity, particularly the release of greenhouse gases, is altering the Earth's climate, with far-reaching consequences for human societies and ecosystems.